mne-tools/mne-python/doc/source/manual/browse.rst

 computed.
 The desired compensation takes effect independent of the compensation state of the data in the file, *i.e.*, already compensated data can be uncompensated and vice versa.
-For more information on software gradient compensation please consult Section 9.2.4.
+For more information on software gradient compensation please consult :ref:`BEHDDFBI`.

 The Keep the initial skip button controls how the initial segment of data not stored in the raw data